botpress/docs/docs/infrastructure/cluster.md

 ## Specifying Different Scopes

 >❗ NOT RECOMMENDED, BUT POSSIBLE <br>
 >You can run two or more different Botpress environments on the same Redis cluster by specifying the `BP_REDIS_SCOPE` parameter.
-However, we do not recommend doing that as it can lead to data mixing, performance issues, etc.
+However, we do not recommend doing that as it can possibly lead to performance and/or data issues.

 Let's assume you want to run both staging and production Botpress instances on the same cluster.
 The only difference in their configurations would be the value of `BP_REDIS_SCOPE`, whereas the `REDIS_URL` value would be the same.